Treatment for irritable bowel syndrome

 Reducing stress, making dietary changes and boosting stomach strength by taking ginger or peppermint oil can relieve the symptoms of IBS.

 Research has shown that acupuncture treatment is effective in relieving symptoms of IBS.
-Acupuncture relieves the symptoms of irritable bowel syndrome by:
+It relieves the symptoms by:

 - Providing pain relief

 - Regulating the motility of the digestive tract